Aliases for MYLIP Gene

 GeneCards Summary for MYLIP Gene

 MYLIP (Myosin Regulatory Light Chain Interacting Protein) is a Protein Coding gene.
 Diseases associated with MYLIP include bubonic plague and brain stem cancer.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is C1orf106.

 UniProtKB/Swiss-Prot for MYLIP Gene